practicalli/clojure/thinking-functionally/pure-functions.md

 (increment-numbers)
 ```

 The function takes no arguments and is pulling in a value from outside the function.
 This is a trivial example, but if all your code is like this it would be more complex.
-If the value pointed to by `numbers` is mutable and changes before the `increment-numbers` functiion is called then you will get different results.
+If the value pointed to by `numbers` is mutable and changes before the `increment-numbers` function is called then you will get different results.

 Here is a Pure function example